sneeves1/sneeves1.github.io/index.md

 ---
 ### [QGIS Practice](/pro/)
 [<img src="pro/alaska.png?raw=true"/>](/pro/)
 Introduction work to QGIS.
-Click the title to view maps.
+Click the title or map to read description.

 ---
 ### [Measuring the Efficacy of Government Conservation Efforts on Forest Cover and Health in Protected Areas of the Amazon Rainforest](/381Project/)
 [<img src="381Project/sdc.png?raw=true"/>](/381Project/)
-actual content will be added throughout semester
+Description will be added once full project is uploaded.
+Stay tuned :)

 ---
 ### [Project 3 Title](/images/comingsoon.jpg)